rocket-pool/RPIPs/RPIPs/RPIP-1.md

     Random J. User (GH: githubname | Discord: discordname) <address@dom.ain>

-Although authors are not required to provide a GitHub username or email address, at least one author must use a GitHub username in order to get notified on change requests and to approve or reject them.
+Authors are not required to provide a GitHub username, Discord tag, or email; however, at least one author must provide a GitHub username in order to get notified on change requests and to approve or reject them.

 ## Linking to External Resources